Screen your Google Voice calls

 On your iPhone or iPad, open the Voice app .

 - At the top left, tap Menu Settings.

 - Under Calls, turn Screen Calls On .

 If you don't want to screen your incoming calls, turn Screen Calls Off .

 - Callers whose phone number isn't in your Google Contacts are asked to speak their name before being connected.
 Their recorded name is played back to you.
 These callers are always asked to speak their name until you add their name and phone number to your contacts.

 - Callers with a phone number in your Contacts aren't asked to speak their name.
 Voice reads their name to you.

-- Calls from businesses known to Google, such as businesses with a phone number in Google Maps, won't be asked for their name.
+- Businesses known to Google, such as businesses with a phone number in Google Maps, aren't asked for their name.
 Voice reads the name to you during screening, such as "Call from Walgreen's Pharmacy".